Omegapoint/ember-messenger/exercise.md

-# Exercise: Make it possible to add a new room.
+# Exercise: Write an acceptance test that checks that new chat messages can be created.

-How it's done is up to you!
-We do however recommend writing an acceptance test for this feature.
+The test should make sure that each message is added to the chat history of the current room.

-Hint: Use the little '+' as a starting point.
+Hint: 'ember generate acceptance-test <name-of-test>'